nimeshsubramanian/thin/README.md

 thin
 =================

-This cookbook is used for installing and configuring your thin server
+This cookbook is used for installing and configuring a thin web server

 Requirements
 ------------